rearc-data/quest/README.md

                   etc).

-1. Using the dataframe from the population data API (Part 2), generate the mean and the standard deviation of the US population across the years [2013, 2018] inclusive.
+1. Using the dataframe from the population data API (Part 2), generate the mean and the standard deviation of the annual US population across the years [2013, 2018] inclusive.

 2. Using the dataframe from the time-series (Part 1), For every series_id, find the *best year*: the year with the max/largest sum of "value" for all quarters in that year.
 Generate a report with each series id, the best year for that series, and the summed value for that year.